 Residents who complete the program are qualified for combined certification in anatomic pathology/clinical pathology.
 They will have demonstrated competency expected of a new practitioner in patient care, including interpersonal and communication skills, professionalism, medical knowledge, practice-based learning and improvement and systems-based practice.
-As program reinforces the concept of lifelong learning, they will also be prepared to stay abreast of new techniques and developments within pathology through the course of their careers.
+As the program reinforces the concept of lifelong learning, they will also be prepared to stay abreast of new techniques and developments within pathology through the course of their careers.

 Subspecialty training for all residents is provided in diagnostic electron microscopy, immunopathology, cytopathology, coagulation, microbiology, blood banking, cytogenetics, neuropathology, forensic pathology, hematopathology, molecular pathology, gastrointestinal and liver pathology, and pediatric pathology.

 Participation by residents in research and teaching is encouraged and expected.
-Fellowships in cytopathology, forensic pathology, gastrointestinal and hepatic pathology, hematopathology and pediatric pathology are available.
+Fellowships in forensic pathology, gastrointestinal and hepatic pathology, hematopathology and pediatric pathology are available.

-Faculty members in the Department of Pathology are responsible for the Medical Examiner's Offices in St. Louis city and the county.
+Faculty members in the Department of Pathology are responsible for the Medical Examiner's Offices in St. Louis city and county.
 A Medical Death Investigator Training Course is held three times a year and a Masters Advanced Training Conference is held every other year.
 A total of approximately 190 hospital autopsies, 400 forensic autopsies, 36,300 surgical specimens, 8,000 cytologies, and 3,100,000 laboratory tests are performed each year.
 Currently, 640 fine needle aspirates are interpreted in cytopathology.

 Our department also serves as a referral center for evaluation of hereditary bleeding and thrombophilic disorders, inherited metabolic diseases, muscle biopsies, renal biopsies, toxicology, immunohistochemistry, immunohematology and electron microscopy.